arthurmde/Type-on-Strap/en/about.md

 - Software Engineer at Peerdustry
 - MSc in Computer Science
 - Free Software Contributor
-- Born in Muriaé - MG Brazil
+- Full Stack
 tags: [About]
 locale: en
 ---

-I am a full-stack Software Engineer based on São Paulo who loves hacking and learning new things, especially in the context of free software, agile methods, systems design, DevOps, and startups.
+I am a full stack Software Engineer based on São Paulo who loves hacking and learning new things, especially in the context of free software, agile methods, systems design, DevOps, and startups.
 Besides that, I am also very passionate